Omsk: Imperial period

 At the meeting, Gagarin reported to Peter about his plans for the development of Siberia and received the tsar's permission, presumably as the highest resolution.
 On January 27, 1716, Peter I left for Europe, where he stayed until October 1717 and ceased receiving timely and reliable information from Siberia.
 In January 1716, Gagarin (regarding the tsar's decree) issued his own orders for the construction of a fortress on the frontier of Kosogol Lake and in April on the construction of the fortresses on the Upper Yenisei.

 On April 28, the Buholz detachment abandoned the Yamyshev fortress and moved down the Irtysh to the territory of the Tarsky district.
 Gagarin assessed the situation and gave instructions to Lieutenant Colonel Buholz and the Tara commandant to build a fortress at the mouth of the Om and sent recruits to reinforce them.
 By the end of 1716, the first fortress (fortified place) was built in the modern river station.
 It comprised an earthen pentagonal fortress, powder and food stores, barracks for soldiers, and houses for officers.

 The first Omsk fortress (fortified place) was practically a copy of the fortress erected in 1715 near Yamyshevskoye Lake.
-However, it also carried the main drawback: the fortifications were scattered and the outer fence was weak.
-When the enemy attacked, the entire garrison would have to defend the fortress objects separate from each other.
+However, it also had a significant drawback: the fortifications were scattered and the outer fence was weak.
+When the enemy attacked, the entire garrison would have to defend the fortress with objects separate from each other.
 This actually happened in 1716 during the defense of the Yamyshevskaya fortress.
 The unsuccessful layout of the first Yamyshev and Omsk fortresses was explained by the lack of fortification experience among the construction managers.

 At the beginning of 1717, the dragoon captain, Ilya Gavrilovich Aksakov, was requested to make the trip from Russia.
 The Governor conferred a major on him and directed him to supervise the construction of a new (second) fortress at the mouth of the Om.